 FOR IMMEDIATE RELEASE: October 16, 2001

-HOUSTON – Enron Corp. announced today a 26 percent increase in recurring earnings per diluted share to $0.43 for the third quarter of 2001 compared to $0.34 a year ago. -
+HOUSTON – Enron Corp. announced today a 26 percent increase in recurring earnings per diluted share to $0.43 for the third quarter of 2001 compared to $0.34 a year ago.
+These results do not include after-tax non-recurring items totally $ million or $per diluted share for the third quarter of 2001.

-“Our recurring earnings increase of 26% over last year indicates the very strong results of our wholesale and retail energy businesses and our natural gas pipelines,” said Ken Lay, Enron chairman and CEO.
-I am delighted to resume the duties of CEO and [comment on non-recurring]
+“Our recurring earnings increase of 26% over last year indicates the very strong results of our wholesale and retail energy businesses and our natural gas pipelines,” said Ken Lay, Enron chairman and CEO. [comment on non-recurring]

 Enron also reaffirmed today it is on track to continue strong earnings growth and achieve its previously stated targets of recurring earnings per diluted share of $1.80 and $2.15 for the full year of 2001 and 2002, respectively.